fivol/netwik-obsidian/README.md

 If you just delete file in your filesystem, nothing will happen in the cloud
 - `Sync base` Synchronize the local database with the cloud
 - `Upload current note` Upload current note (if it is not synchronized yet)
+- `Copy obsidian url` Copy to clipboard url like `obsidian://netwik?id=<note id>`.
+Anyone with this plugin can pass such link to open note, even it do not downloaded yet

 ### Suggestions
 1. Type your trigger symbol (`/` by default) to open suggestions of remote notes